 A personal injury advocate will provide you with information what portions of your settlement might encounter taxes.
 Also, you should consult with a tax professional.
 Your attorney likely knows a local tax professional who can better help with any concerns related to taxes.

 For your injury case, turn to the knowledgeable, compassionate advocates at Brian D. Guralnick Injury Lawyers.
 Our team is here in your time of need, and we work to ensure our clients receive a fair settlement for their injuries.
-To get started, our office or send a message online.
+To get started, call our office or send a message online.

 All our consultations are free, no-obligation, and confidential.